YanshuoH/combo/README.md

 ## comboFailureCallback
 Function to be called when a failure occured.
 Generally you exceed the max delay.

+### You can find the complet usage in the demo code. [demo/demo.js](https://github.com/YanshuoH/combo/blob/master/demo/demo.js)

 # Test
 * Assuming **karma** **grunt** is installed